Grape Seed Extract (Pycnogenol) Last updated: Nov 19, 2009

-Grape Seed Extract (Pycnogenol)
+Grape Seed Extract / Resveratrol

 Grape Seed Extract (GSE) is classified as a proanthocyanidin also known as OPC’s.
 They are a class of compounds, which belong to the bioflavonoid family.
 This is the same class of compounds which pycnogenol (pine bark) belongs to.
 These compounds share similar properties.
 (In fact, grape seed extract has all the same benefits of pycnogenol).
 They function mainly as antioxidants, anti-inflammatories and as enhancers of connective tissue and blood vessel strength.
 These compounds not only are powerful antioxidants but may enhance capillary strength as well.
 GSE has been used to improve edema (swelling) in individuals with chronic venous insufficiency.
 No side effects have been reported with this compound.
-Most of the benefits of grape seed extract have been demonstrated in laboratory animals or in cultured cells.
-For example, the ingestion of grape seed extract by rabbits fed a high cholesterol diet appeared to have an inhibitory effect on atherosclerosis associated with inhibition of LDL oxidation.
-GSE selectively killed two human oral cancer cell lines, more efficiently than human oral normal cell lines.

 The recommended adult daily dosage is 50 to 100mg, although up to 200mg (in divided doses) is a safe and effective dose.
 GSE should be taken with meals.